When you think of kebabs your mind is mostly associating it with meats and you would hardly think of their vegetarian cousins.

 Oil for frying

-To make hung yogurt, in a deep bowl, place sieve, spread muslin cloth on top; drop 1 kilo yogurt, tie it loosely; keep it in refrigerator overnight.
-Squeeze out any more excess whey and take out ready hung yogurt in a separate bowl.
+To make hung yogurt, in a deep bowl, place a sieve, spread muslin cloth on top and drop 1 kilo yogurt into it.
+Knot the muslin cloth loosely and keep it in the refrigerator overnight.
+Squeeze out any more excess whey and remove ready hung yogurt in a separate bowl.

-Remove crust from bread slices and save it for later; now blitz the slices in food processor and make fine bread crumbs.
+Remove crust from bread slices and save it for later.
+Blitz the slices in food processor and make fine bread crumbs.

 In a bowl of hung yogurt, add 1 cup (50g) bread crumbs, grated paneer, ginger, green chillies, coriander, cumin powder and salt, mix them well together.
 With the help of two spoons make 16 dollops.

-Blitz the reserved bread crust, mix it with remaining breadcrumbs; place one dollop in crumbs roll it gently with your fingers and shape it into flat round mini discs.
-Repeat with the rest of mix.
+Blitz the reserved bread crusts in a blender and mix it with remaining breadcrumbs.
+Drop a dollop into crumbs, roll it gently with your fingers to coat well from all sides.
+Shape it into flat round discs (about 1.5cm thick).
+Repeat with the rest of the mix.
 Refrigerate the prepared discs for 30 minutes or until ready to be fried.

-Heat oil in deep pan, fry 3 to 4 kebabs at a time on medium high heat until golden brown; remove on absorbent paper and serve with tamarind and coriander chutney.
+Heat oil in a deep pan, drop 3 to 4 kebabs at a time and fry on medium high heat until its golden brown.
+Remove on absorbent paper and serve with tamarind and coriander chutney.

 You can also prepare the hung yogurt in muslin cloth (cheese cloth) tied to the sink tap and letting the water drain in your sink.